 Munnerlyn and Mitchell both played above the value of their contracts in 2013 and are in their primes.
 Resigning will take more a bit more than league-minimum money and they’re also likely looking for more than a one-year deal.
 Godfrey, meanwhile, is a potential salary-cap casualty.

-Up next: recent developmentsRead full article » Comments Off
+Up next: recent developmentsRead full article » Comments Off on Rebuilding the panthers: Defense and special teams

 You get miles — program points — based not upon the distance you fly but rather the amount of money you spend.
 Pay a higher economy fare, get more miles.
 Buy the super cheap non-refundable ticket, get fewer miles.
 This is the model Delta Air Lines is going to come next year.
-It will be interesting to see if United and American/US Airways go along.Read full article » Comments Off
+It will be interesting to see if United and American/US Airways go along.Read full article » Comments Off on The future of frequent flier programs

 So reports the Charlotte Observer.
 Seems that city wants more details — think projected construction costs excluding things like consultant’s fees — and Studio Charlotte Development so far has been unwilling and/or unable to provide them.
 According to the city’s economic development director, the negotiations don’t seem to be going anywhere fast.
 Brett Hesse of Studio Charlotte Development, meanwhile, provides this response to the UPoR: